Meet the Lab

 As we enter the UN’s Decade on Ecosystem Restoration, it is our responsibility, as scientists, to ensure that ecological restoration efforts are guided by access to the best science, underpinned by rigorous and innovative research, long-term monitoring and assessment of outcomes, and local- to global-scale analytics.

-The Restoration Ecology group is led by Dr. Daisy Dent.
-Learn more about her resesarch.
+The Restoration Ecology group is led by Dr. Daisy Dent and Dr. Leland Werden.
+Learn more about Daisy’s resesarch here and learn more about Leland’s research here.

 image